Skip to content

 3. rename to blobs/sha256/<hex>; fsync the parent dir.

 Concurrent installs of the same blob are serialized by a flock on blobs/sha256/.<hex>.lock.
-Concurrent EnsureImage calls for the same tag take a flock on tags/<name>.lock.
+Concurrent EnsureImage calls for the same ref take a flock keyed by the ref hash (so distinct refs never block each other).
 Since v0.5.2 ships the erofs as a content-addressed blob there's no separate cache materialization lock — EnsureImage is pure pull + path resolution.

 Lifecycle commands